fmannhardt/fmannhardt.de/src/pages/pages/about/thesis/index.md

 ---
-title: "About — PhD (Multi-perspective Process Mining)"
+title: "About — PhD thesis"
 layout: page
 path: "/about/phd"
 ---